gobbyo/IoT/docs/tutorial-dpssenddeviceinfo.md

 ## Send Device Information to the Cloud when Booting Up your Raspberry Pi

-1. Create a file called `provisiondevicex509.py` in the `python/raspberrypi/` directory of your git hub clone, for example `$ ~/repos/IoT/python/raspberrypi/provisiondevicex509.py`
+1. Create a file called `provisiondevicex509.py` in the `python/raspberrypi/` under your github forked clone directory, for example `$ ~/repos/IoT/python/raspberrypi/provisiondevicex509.py`
 1. Copy and paste the following code to your `provisiondevicex509.py` file.

     ```python